-A quick overview on how to legally bring your shotgun(s) into Canada for bird hunting.
+A quick overview on how to legally bring your firearm(s) into Canada for hunting.

 So, you want to hunt in Canada, eh?
 It’s no secret that Canada is the home of all things big.
 Big bucks, big bears, big moose, big wolves, big timber and big bird populations.
 Great opportunities for ruffed, spruce, and sharp-tailed grouse await — along with some amazing Hungarian partridge numbers, good woodcock populations, amazing waterfowl hunting and a chance at some ptarmigan.
 Public land is plentiful and easy to find.
 There’s only one issue: getting your shotgun(s) into Canada.

 Per Canada’s government